-New York man charged in plot to attack Times Square
+New York man plotted to kill police in Times Square, prosecutors say

-NEW YORK (Reuters) - A New York man was charged with illegally acquiring firearms as part of a plan to attack Times Square, one of midtown Manhattan’s most crowded crossroads, federal officials said on Friday.
+NEW YORK (Reuters) - A New York man praised Osama Bin Laden and talked about killing police officers as he plotted an attack on Times Square, one of midtown Manhattan’s most crowded crossroads, prosecutors said on Friday.

-Ashiqul Alam, 22, from Jackson Heights in the city’s Queens borough, was arrested on Thursday after receiving two Glock 19 nine millimeter semi-automatic pistols with their serial numbers stripped off from undercover law enforcement officers, according to a complaint unsealed on Friday in Brooklyn federal court.
+Ashiqul Alam, 22, from Jackson Heights in the city’s Queens borough, was charged with illegally acquiring firearms as part of a plan, federal officials said.

+Alam was arrested on Thursday after receiving two Glock 19 nine-millimeter semi-automatic pistols with their serial numbers stripped off from undercover law enforcement officers, according to a complaint unsealed on Friday in Brooklyn federal court.

 During meetings with an undercover federal agent, Alam expressed support for the Sept.
-11, 2001, attacks in New York as well as the militant group Islamic State, according to the complaint.
+11, 2001, attacks on New York as well as the militant group Islamic State, according to the complaint.
 He also discussed using an explosive suicide vest in an attack.

 “As alleged, Ashiqul Alam bought illegal weapons as part of his plan to kill law enforcement officers and civilians in a terrorist attack on Times Square,” U.S. Attorney Richard Donoghue, whose office brought the charges, said in a statement.